 Better experiences for athletes

 Our ALTIS / Brains Bioceutical Living Lab was designed as a state-of-the-art, comprehensive athletics training facility.
 Here, we seek to explore, experiment, and evaluate the role that phytochemical API plays in supporting elite athletes across various disciplines.

 Brains continues to support the development of clinical trials worldwide.

 - Prati-Donaduzzi: Phytochemicals for advanced phase III clinical trials in refractory epilepsy.

 - Brains will continue to research as we launch our own future commercial trials incorporating CROs and other partner pharmaceutical companies.

 **Brains is a supplier of the product in the context of the studies cited, the data from these studies are not available to date, the studies are ongoing and not yet published.

-- University of Sydney, Australia: Randomized clinical trial of CBD for the treatment of alcohol withdrawal, led by Dr. Melissa Benson.
+- University of Sydney, Australia: Randomized clinical trial of phytochemicals for the treatment of alcohol withdrawal, led by Dr. Melissa Benson.

-- Saint Vincent Hospital in Melbourne: CBD for mood disorders in young adults.
+- Saint Vincent Hospital in Melbourne: Phytochemicals for mood disorders in young adults.

 - University of Melbourne: Randomized clinical trial on early psychosis, led by Prof. Paul Amminger.